China country profile

 Outlets operate under tight Communist Party control.
-The opening-up of the industry has extended to distribution and advertising, not to editorial content.
-However, there is leeway for independent coverage that is not perceived as a threat to social stability or the Party.
+The opening-up of the industry has extended to distribution and advertising, but not necessarily to editorial content.

-Beijing tries to limit access to foreign news by restricting rebroadcasting and the use of satellite receivers, by jamming shortwave broadcasts, including those of the BBC, and by blocking websites.
-Ordinary readers have no access to foreign newspapers.
+Beijing tries to limit access to foreign news by restricting rebroadcasting and the reach of satellite TV, and by blocking websites using an extensive filtering system known as the "Great Firewall".

 - Read full media profile